-At interview, candidates will be required to make a presentation on a pre-determined topic which will be provided to candidates when called to interview.
-Candidates will also be questioned on the content of their presentations and in relation to the competencies for the Chief Superintendent role.
+Candidates who are successful at preliminary interview will be invited to a final competitive interview.
+At final interview, candidates will be required to make a presentation on a pre-determined topic which will be provided to candidates in advance.
+Candidates may be questioned on the content of their presentations and in relation to the competencies for the Chief Superintendent role.